mfaiyazkhan/P2P-Chat-and-FileSharing-App-Using-Socket-Android/README.md

   4. Sent and Receive time is shown
   5. Ip address of the device is displayed
   6. Showed toast in various parts
+  7. notification sound in message and file sending and receiving</br>

 <h3> Contributions: </h3>
 Both contributed in project equally and supervised all parts and have clear knowledge about it.</br>